Overview

 Representative Matters

-- Representing client in various suits brought by governmental entities and private plaintiffs, in a series of cases related to alleged PFAS (per- and polyfluoroalkyl substances) environmental impact.
+- Representing manufacturer of specialty chemicals in various suits brought by governmental entities and private plaintiffs, in a series of cases related to alleged PFAS (per- and polyfluoroalkyl substances) environmental impact.

 - Represented client in suit brought by the United States, several Gulf Coast states, and numerous private plaintiffs under the Clean Water Act, Oil Pollution Act, and other theories of liability resulting from the Deepwater Horizon oil spill in the Gulf of Mexico.
 Part of trial team during multi-moth trial with responsibilities for exhibit and evidence management, creation of demonstratives, and creation of outlines for trial witnesses and cross-examination outlines for opposing witnesses.